 Tim Kennedy has worn many hats.
-Among the most notable is the Green Beret—he’s an active duty Master Sergeant within the U.S. Army Special Forces.
-He happens to be a successful MMA fighter, with a decades-long career in the UFC, Strikeforce, and other promotions.
+Among the most notable is the Green Beret—he’s an active duty Master Sergeant within the U.S. Army.
+He happens to be a , with a decades-long career in the UFC, Strikeforce, and other promotions.
 And he’s starred in multiple TV shows, including Discovery’s Hard to Kill series.

 What do all those jobs have in common?
-He has to be in great shape to do ’em.
+He has to.
 As part of our Everyday Warrior series, we recently caught up with Kennedy in the gym to break down his “ABC Workout,” a full-body circuit that’s perfect for building muscle from head to toe.

 This workout gets its name from its three parts, labeled “A,” “B,” and “C” (plus a warmup).
 It’s designed to work the full body with movements that alternate in a push-pull fashion.
 Spoiler alert: It’s brutal.
 But would you expect anything less from a guy who served as an active duty special forces warrior and a pro MMA fighter at the same time?